ryanparish/mealplan-app/INSTRUCTIONS.md

 - [ ] Cook!
 Use Cook Mode with timer
 - [ ] Rate meals and add notes
 - [ ] Star favorites to carry forward
+- [ ] Updating this one page to trigger a deploy... forget I was ever here.

 ---